statisticalbiotechnology/cb2030/prep/multipletesting.md

 2. Read up Storey&Tibshirani on [Statistical significance for genomewide studies](https://www.pnas.org/content/100/16/9440)
 4. Have a look at the example code in the jupyter [notebook](../nb/multiplehypo/)
 5. Read previous years [questions and answers](../qa/multiplehypothesistesting) on the material

-Slightly moderated versions of your questions will be posted [here](../questions/multiplehypothesistesting.md).